Poinsettia Care

 • Determinate vs. Indeterminate:

-• For your small space, try 1–2 indeterminate plants (like Sungold for snacking) and 1 determinate (like Early Girl for a quick harvest).
+• For a small space, try 1–2 indeterminate plants (like Sungold for snacking) and 1 determinate (like Early Girl for a quick harvest).

 3. Site and Soil Prep